solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Once the alert has been configured, you can create an action group to send a notification to the operations team.

-See: [Set up alerts on metrics for Azure Database for MySQL - Flexible Server]
+![Read more icon] [Set up alerts on metrics for Azure Database for MySQL-Flexible Server]

 ### Server Logs